ThreatPatrol/AWS-secure-data-bridge-/README.md

 Our project will involve:

 1. Creating an AWS Lambda function that queries an external API.
 (OpenWeatherMap API: Provides current and forecasted weather data.
-(Free tier available) Link)
+(Free tier available) <src href="https://home.openweathermap.org/users/sign_in"/> )
 2. Storing the API response data in an Amazon S3 bucket.
 3. Ensuring the security and integrity of our data and resources.